Disc Replacement Surgery in India

-The global patients traveling to India for Disc replacement can enjoy savings of tens of thousands of dollars.
+The global patients traveling to India for Disc replacement surgery can enjoy savings of tens of thousands of dollars due to availability of low cost disc replacement surgery.
 They may save between 60 and 80% on costs found in the United States.
 Lower costs do not equate to lower quality, but lower operating costs, lower medical malpractice costs, and different healthcare systems in place in foreign destinations.
 The following table can give you a fair idea of the cost difference which is evident in India.

 |Type of Disc Replacement Surgery||USA||UK||India||Thailand||Singapore|